Widely used software with key vulnerability sends cyber defenders scrambling

 U.S. cybersecurity firms Mandiant and Crowdstrike also said they found sophisticated hacking groups leveraging the bug to breach targets.
 Mandiant described those hackers as "Chinese government actors" in an email to Reuters.

-(Reporting by Christopher Bing and Raphael Satter in Washington and Joseph Menn in San Francisco Editing by Matthew Lewis)
+(Reporting by Christopher Bing and Raphael Satter in Washington and Joseph Menn in San Francisco; Editing by Matthew Lewis and Stephen Coates)

 ((Christopher.Bing@thomsonreuters.com; +1 202-510-0174;))